 Food Allergens We isolate allergenic ingredients to minimize risk and ensure that products with allergenic ingredients are labeled properly.
 Where possible, we eliminate the risk of allergens by working with our vendors and suppliers to approve alternate formulas that do not contain allergens.
 Food Safety/ Preventive Control/ Hazard Analysis & Critical Control Point Our Food Safety Plans are the bedrock of Food Safety and Quality.
 We have experienced Preventive Controls Qualified Individuals at each facility who oversee our plans, make updates as necessary and ensure compliance with all aspects of regulatory compliance.
 Foreign Material Removal Agricultural products have inherent potential for foreign material, whether it is stems, rocks, stones or extraneous vegetable matter.
-We utilize numerous pieces of equipment and interventions to remove any potential foreign material including: vision sorters, metal detection, magnets, heavy object traps, riffle pans, de-stoners, floatation washers, scalping and sizing reels, shakers and screens, in-line filtration, and manual inspection.
+We utilize numerous pieces of equipment and interventions to remove any potential foreign material including:vision sorters, metal detection, magnets, heavy object traps, riffle pans, de-stoners, floatation washers, scalping and sizing reels, shakers and screens, in-line filtration, and manual inspection.
 Sanitation We maintain a master sanitation schedule and implement standard operating procedures based on industry standards in collaboration with our third-party sanitation experts.
 Guarantees We maintain continuing guarantees for all raw materials with a Certificate of Analysis for each lot obtained.
 Customer Complaints Seneca has a defined process for customer and consumer complaints.
 Complaints are actively received from consumers and customers and promptly addressed.
 All data is available to Seneca plant operations and management.
 1) Reports are generated on a timely basis for systematic review.
 2) Special reports are generated for items noting any trends or areas of more concern.
 3) Operations resources review individually to provide a response to the consumer and customer as needed.
 4) Operations resources review collectively to develop corrective actions to improve.
 5) As part of our benchmarking tasks, manufacturing operations conduct benchmarking meetings to brainstorm and assist in developing best practices in operations to reduce consumer complaints.
-New Product Development and develop relevant information including recipes manufacturing technique Quality Systems Manual Seneca Foods maintains a robust, comprehensive Quality Systems Manual (QSM).
+New Product Development Technical Service individuals handle all new product development as part of the new products team.
+The procedure includes a generation of product ideas and projects with managerial approval.
+We have a detailed system to gather and develop relevant information including recipes, manufacturing techniques, packaging requirements, and a complete compliance review of the new product and necessary label compliance information.
+This team meets weekly to discuss and prioritize projects.
+Quality Systems Manual Seneca Foods maintains a robust, comprehensive Quality Systems Manual (QSM).
 This manual provides the expectations, alignment and execution to all aspects of food safety and quality in our business.
 This manual covers Food Safety Systems, Coding, Recall and Traceability, Non-Conforming products, Manufacturing, Weight Control, Raw Vegetable Processing, Ingredient and Packaging Materials, Warehouse and Distribution, Quality Monitoring, Location Specific Programs, Federal Standards and Regulations, and FDA Bacteriological Manual.